codewithirene567/codewithirene567.github.io/_posts/2020-05-30-the_program_that_makes_more_cheese_happen.markdown

 	 cli_instance = CLI.new
 	 cli_instance.start

  As shown above each of the classes are in the lib folder.
 I have the first class as my API class and its purpose is to make calls to the API which is a series of jokes from an internet page.
 Then it will turn the URL into an object, and use the JSON parse method to turn everything into a ruby hash set up to make everything more readable.
 This way I could pull what I wanted from the database easier.
-After refactoring, I've consoladated this class body into one method which passes in an argument about the type of joke the user will hear which will be defined in the CLI class.
+After refactoring, I've consolidated this class body into one method which passes in an argument about the type of joke the user will hear which will be defined in the CLI class.

  My CLI class is next and this class's responsibility is to basically show how my application is going to run and use the method from the API class to give the "type" argument value.
 It shows the flow of what the user is going to see including a greeting message, logic of how it runs, and pulls the jokes from the Jokes class in order to set each joke instance to be used in the logic itself.